-The product has been produced completely or largely in controlled factories that use the best possible processes for health and the environment.
-We set high standards to ensure that all leading processes in production are certified, in some cases all the way to the sewing factory.
+These products are manufactured entirely or largely at audited factories that use the best possible production processes for human health and for the environment.
+We set high standards to ensure that all leading processes in production are certified, in some cases all the way from fiber to the sewing factory.
 In some cases, the influential processes for dyeing and printing are certified.
 Products in materials that are not bleached or dyed.

-This product has been made by skilled artisans according to long-held traditions.
+This product was made by skilled artisans according to long-held traditions.
 Each product has its own unique look and artistic value.
-By buying this product, you are helping these unique skills and handicrafts to survive and grow.
+By buying this product, you are helping to ensure that unique skills and craftsmanship continue to thrive and develop.

 Gudrun’s Good Deed

 The product is sold to benefit charity.
 You can find more specific information about the project next to the selected products.